ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - Prepare for new-backend merge
 - Olimex
-- <<HIGHLIGHT>>
+- Improving Elektra in FLOSS course

 ### Prepare for new-backend merge

 In a separated branch we rewrote the whole backend system.
 With this new backend system, backends are now also plugins, allowing backends also to be non-file-based, e.g., using databases.
 The main purpose of this release is to give a last stable release before master gets disrupted with a huge change set.
 The next release is not to be expected in this year.

+A huge thanks to _(Klemens Böswirth @kodebach)_, _(Maximilian Irlinger @atmaxinger)_ for the many changes in the branch.
+Thanks to _(Richard Stöckl @Eiskasten)_ for testing.

 ### Olimex

 Elektra is used for [server, desktop and embedded](/doc/WHO.md).
 With this release, we again strengthen our embedded mainstay.
-We developed a major application running on Olimex boards, called [opensesame](https://opensesame.libelektra.org) heavily relying on Elektra and [ansible-libelektra](https://github.com/ElektraInitiative/ansible-libelektra).
+We developed a major application running on Olimex boards, called [opensesame](https://opensesame.libelektra.org).
+It is heavily relying on Elektra and [ansible-libelektra](https://github.com/ElektraInitiative/ansible-libelektra).

 In the initial release [opensesame](https://opensesame.libelektra.org) already allows: